Engineering Mathematics - Calculus

 Engineering Mathematics – Calculus eprep course is one of the ten specially designed e_prep courses by NTU to help NSF, NSmen, and others to better prepare themselves for their further studies, whether in the universities in Singapore or overseas.

 This Engineering Mathematics – Calculus eprep course is developed in collaboration with the book publishers, Cengage.
-In addition to providing the popular textbook “Calculus” by James Stewart at no additional cost, this Engineering Mathematics – Calculus eprep course also comes with excellent learning materials provided by the publishers on calculus and other branches of mathematics.
+In addition to providing the latest 9th Edition of the popular textbook “Calculus” by James Stewart at no additional cost, this Engineering Mathematics – Calculus eprep course also comes with excellent learning materials provided by the publishers on calculus and other branches of mathematics.

 There are also lots of materials on other subjects such as physics, mechanics, engineering economy, economics, biotechnology, life science, business finance, corporate finance, Python programming, discrete mathematics, etc., so that the students not only get to build up a strong foundation on mathematics, they also get to strengthen their knowledge on many other subjects as well.
 Samples of materials provided can be found below.
 Most of these materials can be downloaded for later studies.